 - The City’s core public services will not be affected and will continue, including police and fire services, operations and maintenance of critical infrastructure (sewer and water), garbage and recycling services, limited parks maintenance, and management of the City’s emergency operations center.

 - Please note: all programs related to Environmental Services (including the Smart Controller Rebate program) are currently on hold.
 This does not include your trash, recycling and organic service.

 What is Integrated Pest Management?

-Rain and irrigation runoff carry fertilizers, weed killers, pest poisons and soil into our storm drains and water ways.
-This impairs water quality and harms fish and wildlife.
+Rain and irrigation runoff carry fertilizers, pesticides, and soil into our storm drains and water ways--impairing water quality and causing harm to fish and wildlife.
 The toxins you use to kill your weeds and pests are also a danger to other plants in your yard, your pets, your children and our water ways.
 Integrated Pest Management, or IPM, is a strategy that combines a suite of effective practices for your yard and garden.
 IPM strategies are safer for your home and our ecosystem.

 • Biological Control such as encouraging natural predators to control pest populations.

-• Habitat Manipulation such as draining standing water so that mosquitos can’t lay their eggs.
+• Habitat Manipulation such as draining standing water so that mosquitoes can’t lay their eggs.

-• Change Cultural Practices such as reducing overwatering, which discourages funguses and root disease in plants.
+• Change Cultural Practices such as reducing over-watering, which discourages fungi and root disease in plants.

 • Select Preferred Plant Varieties that are resistant to pests and/or that will thrive naturally in our climate.

 • Mechanical or Physical Controls such as plugging up entrances for rodents around your house, or using traps instead of poisons.

 • Chemical Control is sometimes still needed, but IPM means using the least amount of the safest products, targeted to the specific pest or area to minimize danger.
 For example, using ant baits rather than sprays limits the toxin spread to the ants and their colony only.

 How To Incorporate IPM at Home